mcdonc/.nixconfig/videos/speedtest/script.rst

   absurdly low.

 - The ``fast-cli`` NixOS package provides a ``fast`` command that measures download speed.
 It can also output JSON.
-Demo it.
+Demo it via ``fast --json|grep -v userIp``.

 - I could have just outputted the JSON and appended it to a file, but I decided to write a small Python program that ran ``fast-cli --json``, parsed the